Chaaampy/html-skeleton/README.md

 ## JS files

-There is just a main.js file and the main.min.js file
+There is just a main.js file and the main.min.js file and the jquery-3.2.1.min.js in the vendor folder

 ## other files